jwplayer/applicaster-docs/live/broadcast-live-events.md

 1. Create a feed in Applicaster, and filter it `INSTANT_VOD` or `VOD_PUBLIC`  using parameter `?media_filtering=VCH.EventState:PRE_LIVE%2CVCH.EventState:LIVE_UNPUBLISHED&media_filtering_mode=any`
 1. Add a list component in Applicaster and link it to the newly created  feed
 1. Set autorefresh on 60 seconds to deal with VCH.EventState changes
-1. Create a video landing page *WITH a player* and link it based on live-future.
-See here Video streams will get type `live-vod` in Applicaster based on:
+6. Ensure the videos with type `live-vod` link to a video landing page *WITH a player*.
+See here
-- The stream is live when its ended based on `VCH.ScheduledEnd`
-- OR when VCH.EventState is `INSTANT_VOD` or ‘VOD_PUBLIC’, to handle last-minute manual override of the scheduled times

 ## Grouping multiple live streams on a dedicated page
 <img align="right" src="../img/live-events-grouped.png" width="450">